 Did you consider corporate environments oppressing to those in the lesbian, gay, bisexual, and transgender community?

 It was very different in those days.
 I speak as if it was 1902, but it was in the '70s and '80s, and it was a lot more oppressive than today.
 I would always be asked when I was going to get married, why I wasn't dating, etc. I was dating, but it was a woman and I would always refer to her as "they" or "them;" like I was dating a group.
 I could never mention a gender.
 I would also use excuses for why I wasn't ready to settle down, such that I needed to focus on my career or because my therapist said I wasn't ready!

+When you came out as a lesbian, did you take a humorous approach?
 Yes, I used to do a joke: I told my grandmother I was a lesbian ... she said, no you're not ... you're Romanian!
 On your father's side!

 Do you seek out to include LGBT material in your stand-up routines or do you mostly draw on personal experiences?

 All my material is based on my observations and personal experiences -- and that always includes LGBT material.